openafs-contrib/ansible-openafs/docs/source/modules/openafs_volume.rst

     The read/write path variant will be used if it is available.

-    A read/write mount point will also be created for the c(root.cell) volume.
+    A read/write mount point will also be created for the ``root.cell`` volume.

-    The c(i) and c(a) ACL rights will be temporarily assigned to the mount point parent directory in order to create the mount point if those rights are missing.
+    The ``i`` and ``a`` ACL rights will be temporarily assigned to the mount point parent directory in order to create the mount point if those rights are missing.

     The volume containing the parent volume will be released if a mount point was created.

-    The volume will be created but not mounted if the c(mount) option is not given.
+    The volume will be created but not mounted if the ``mount`` option is not given.

-    This option is ignored when the state is c(absent).
+    This option is ignored when the state is ``absent``.

     This option may only be used if a client is installed on the remote node.